Jurassic Express: Reunion (2025–present)

 At All Out on September 20, 2025, Luchasaurus came to the aid of Jungle Boy (now known as Jack Perry) from The Young Bucks.
 The duo then embraced, officially reuniting Jurassic Express.
 On October 7 at Dynamite: Title Tuesday, Jurassic Express wrestled their first match as a team in three years, defeating enhancement talents in a squash match.
 On October 18 at WrestleDream, Jurassic Express defeated The Young Bucks.
+At Full Gear on November 22, Jurassic Express teamed with Kenny Omega, losing to the Young Bucks and Josh Alexander; post-match, Alexander and the Don Callis Family (Rocky Romero, Mark Davis, El Clon and Hechicero) attacked Omega and Jurassic Express until the Young Bucks returned to aid them.
+After fending off the Don Callis Family, Jurassic Express and The Young Bucks shook hands, signaling the end of their feud.
+On December 31 at Dynamite: New Year's Smash, Luchasaurus was attacked by The Demand (Ricochet, Bishop Kaun, and Toa Liona) This was done to write him off television as he had suffered a legitmate shoulder injury and would miss some time, putting the team on hiatus.